-Elizabeth is an accomplished transactional attorney who has also had years of experience in higher education as both a faculty member and administrator.
-She is certified as a Civil Rights Investigator by the Association of Title IX Administrators (ATIXA).
+Elizabeth is an accomplished transactional attorney who has also had nearly two decades of experience in higher education as both a faculty member and administrator.
+She is certified as a civil rights and Title IX investigator as well as a coordinator and administrator by the Association of Title IX Administrators (ATIXA).

-As a transactional attorney, Elizabeth represents clients in mergers and acquisitions, lenders in commercial loan transactions, and advises clients in a variety of business transactions.
-Highlights include representing the acquired party in a $60 million acquisition in the pharmaceutical and cosmetic packaging field.
+In her legal career before joining Walsh, Elizabeth represented clients in mergers and acquisitions, lenders in commercial loan transactions, and advised clients in a variety of business transactions.
+Highlights include representing the acquired party in an acquisition in the pharmaceutical and cosmetic packaging field.
 For many years, she maintained an active residential and commercial real estate practice, serving as mortgage review counsel for a New Jersey commercial bank.

 At Walsh, Elizabeth focuses on internal investigations, particularly in the academic and Title IX context, and also provides guidance to colleges and universities on the myriad of compliance issues such institutions face.
 Elizabeth also handles corporate, real estate and banking matters.